cortex-lab/phy/design/merge-view-architecture.md

 1. capture the complete pre-commit Merge state;
 2. execute the clustering merge;
-3. capture the resulting Normal-mode state;
+3. capture the resulting Normal-mode state and wrap it as the entry snapshot of a singleton post-merge continuation workspace;
 4. store both on the global action entry;
 5. on undo, undo controllers and restore `selection_before` transactionally; and
 6. on redo, redo controllers and restore `selection_after` transactionally.

+The continuation keeps Merge View visible, makes the result the sole staged blue reference, clears Similarity selection, and recomputes Similarity rows.
+Exiting with `V` restores its settled Normal-mode result snapshot.
+Group and metadata actions remain disabled until that exit.

 The existing `request_undo_state` mechanism may be used as a compatibility step, but the final ownership of Merge workflow context belongs to the global curation